hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * Hampstead Heath - huge park extending into Highgate Wood in the north and Golders Hill Park in the west.
 Parliament Hill Viewpoint for great views of London.
 * On Saturdays - [Parliament Hill Farmers' Market](https://www.lfm.org.uk/markets/parliament-hill/), followed by a picnic in Hampstead Heath.
+* [Highgate Cemetery](https://highgatecemetery.org/visit) - the West Cemetery is one of the London's finest.
+Not free.

 <a name="islington"></a>